Q: What is SNC’s role in septic programs?

 A: Obtain a copy of our Application for new or replacement systems, or for the renovation of building.
 SNC recommends consulting a licensed installer or qualified designer to design your septic system.
 Please submit the following to our office with your Application:

 - Fee: Payment at time of submission (Fees for residential applications are on our Fee Schedule); and

 - Supporting documents: copy of tax bill or Deed of Land.

-Response Time: The Building Code requires that Applications be reviewed within 10 days; however if all related documents/drawings/information are submitted with the Application this time frame may be shortened.
+Response Time: The Building Code requires that Applications be reviewed within 10 days; however if all related documents/drawings/information are not submitted with the Application this time frame may be lengthened.

 Please note: Septic permits are required for new construction prior to applying for a Municipal building permit.
 SNC will submit the approved sewage system permit to the Municipality on your behalf to speed up the process.

 Q: What if I observe an illegal or malfunctioning septic system?

 A: Report illegal or malfunctioning septic systems to South Nation Conservation through the online Report a Concern weform.